-Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.
+Breakfast doesn't get much easier than these super quick microwave scrambled eggs.

 Mix the eggs in a bowl or a mug, microwave them for 1.5 minutes, and breakfast is done!

-This recipe is so easy to make it's ridiculous.
-It's not that scrambling eggs in a skillet is difficult.
-Making fluffy scrambled eggs is easy.
+This recipe is so easy to make!
+It's not that scrambling eggs in a skillet is difficult - making fluffy scrambled eggs is quite easy.

 But cooking eggs in the microwave takes "easy" to a new level.
 It's faster, and there are fewer dishes to wash.
 Just one bowl and a fork.
 Add microwave bacon, leftover oven-baked bacon, or almond flour biscuits, and you're all set!